nuvitekdev/SalesforceFrameworks/force-app/main/Government_Documents/Permit_And_Licensing/docs/START_HERE.md

 - Start with 250.
 It doesn’t charge real money; it returns a demo response.

 5) Certificates (make + sign)
-- Option A (fast): Use `c:permitPrint` to generate a simple certificate PDF.
+- Option A (fast): Use `c:nuviPermitPrint` to generate a simple certificate PDF.
 Click “Save to Record,” then open the Sign page and sign it.
 - Option B (bring your template): Upload a PDF template to the application’s Documents folder, then open Sign and sign it.
 - Option C (design your own): Use `c:pdfCreatorDragDrop` (in UtilityComponents) to design a certificate and save it, then sign.

-Tip: After you click “Save to Record” in `c:permitPrint`, the signer auto‑opens the generated PDF on the sign page.
+ Tip: After you click “Save to Record” in `c:nuviPermitPrint`, the signer auto‑opens the generated PDF on the sign page.

+7) Internal workspace pages (optional for demo)
+- App Builder > new App Pages to mirror agency workflow:
+  - Intake Review: add `c:nuviPermitIntakeReview`
+  - Assign Reviews: add `c:nuviPermitReviewAssignment`
+  - EA Builder: add `c:nuviPermitEABuilder`
+  - Specialist Review: add `c:nuviPermitSpecialistReviewPanel`
+  - Public Comments: add `c:nuviPermitPublicCommentsManager`
+  - Manager Approval: add `c:nuviPermitManagerApproval`

 6) Suggested demo (5 minutes)
 - Staff: Open “Permit Operations,” submit application, upload a doc, click “Create Payment Intent,” generate certificate, then sign it.